ncsa/Delta_doc/docs/source/services/index.rst

    b.
 Create a new clone of your chosen anaconda3_<cpu, gpu, mi100> module:

       Jupyter (and everything else from your loaded anaconda3\_ module will be copied into this environment).
-      This option adds about 500 python modules to your environment and requires about 6.3 GB in your $HOME.
+      This option adds about 500 python modules to your environment and requires about 6.3 GB in your ``$HOME``.
 Install time can be up to 30 minutes.

       .. code-block::